ZONESTAR3D/Z8T/readme.md

 - **Z8T Wiring Diagram (ZRIBV6).jpg**  Wiring Diagram for Z8T
 - **TITAN Installation Tutorial.mp4**  Video tutorial for assemble Titan extruder
 ## 2. Operation Guide
-- **Mix Color HOTEND User Guide- load and unload filament.pdf** Instrution for how to load and unload filament.
+- **Mix color HOTEND user guide- load and unload filament.pdf** Instrution for how to load and unload filament.
-- **Operature guide for Mixing Color Extruder.pdf**  Instrution for Operate the Mixing Color Extruder.
+- **Operature guide for mixing color extruder.pdf**  Instrution for Operate the Mixing Color Extruder.
 **!!ATETTION!!: Please read these two document if you want to print multi-color 3d prints.**
 - **Bed auto leveling** This directory contains an instruction on how to do the auto leveling and a test gcode file.
-- **Host Software** This directory contains instructions on how to control the 3d printer from PC
+- **Host software** This directory contains instructions on how to control the 3d printer from PC
 - **Slicing** please click this link to read the newest [**slicing guide**](https://github.com/ZONESTAR3D/Slicing-Guide)
-- **USB Driver** Default Z8T used a ZRIB control board, it used a CP2102 USB-UART briges chip, Please download the USB driver from here:
+- **USB driver** Default Z8T used a ZRIB control board, it used a CP2102 USB-UART briges chip, Please download the USB driver from here:
 [**CP2012 USB Driver**](https://www.silabs.com/interface/usb-bridges/classic/device.cp2102)
-- **Upgrade Features** You can upgrade some feature for Z8T, it include:
+- **Upgrade features** You can upgrade some feature for Z8T, it include:
   - [**Filament run out detector(FROD)**](https://www.aliexpress.com/item/4001309957376.html)
   - [**Silent motor driver: it can let**](https://www.aliexpress.com/item/4000596369015.html)
   - [**3D Touch bed leveling sensor**](https://www.aliexpress.com/item/1005001464420529.html)